GZHOUW/RSP_Project/README.md

 In `follow_path` package we assigned a path and feed the path to `move_base`, then the turtlebot will follow the trajecctory if it is reachable.

-In `move_turtlebot` package we let turtlebot randomly move in one of the assigned directions according to `local_costmap` and laser sensor.
+In `move_turtlebot` package we let turtlebot randomly move in one of the assigned directions according to 'local_costmap' and laser sensor.

 In `turtlebot_planner` package we used RTT method and implemented a `move_base` plugin for planning.